JeanGuilhem/P.S.P/README.md

 - Load the data into the db by launching the file `migration_subway.py` into `P.S.P/data`
 - Launch the file `app.py` in order to get the map
 - Launche the file `statistics.py` in order to interact with the data via the console

+## Download Data

+- I downloaded the stations data from the RATP: https://data.iledefrance-mobilites.fr/explore/dataset/emplacement-des-gares-idf/export/
+- I created a csv the data for the lines relation here : https://gist.githubusercontent.com/NaPs/25309/raw/6cbcf7995d49bbf61d2dc7b4bc7dc426bbd3d6d1/paris.gph

+You can have access to the code that I used to create all the `data_metro` or `data_metro_MARKII` csv in the file `download_data.py`

+But I had to modify a larg ammount of data by hands in order to obtain the perfect data needed.
+So you will have to do the same if you want to restart all the project from zero.

+Pro tips : just use the final csv files.